andyhsim/local-load-balancer/delete-service-group.md

 {:shortdesc: .shortdesc}
 {:new_window: target="_blank_"}

-# Deleting a Service Group
+# Deleting a service group
 {: #deleting-a-service-group}

 When deleting a Service Group, all Services associated with the Group will also be deleted.
 Follow the steps here to delete a Service Group for a {{site.data.keyword.loadbalancer_short}}.